lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

 \notes{Under our basis function perspective, we can see that our deep neural network is mathematical composition of basis function models.
 Each layer contains a separate basis function set, so}
 $$
- \mappingFunction(\inputVector; \mappingMatrix)  =  \mappingVector_4 ^\top\basisFunction\left(\mappingMatrix_3 \basisFunction\left(\mappingMatrix_2\basisFunction\left(\mappingMatrix_1 \inputVector\right)\right)\right)
+ \mappingFunction(\inputVector; \mappingMatrix)  =  \mappingVector_4 ^\top\basisFunction\left(\mappingMatrix_3 \basisFunction\left(\mappingMatrix_2\basisFunction\left(\mappingMatrix_1 \inputVector\right)\right)\right).
 $$

-\notes{So, in this course there are two reasons for looking at the shallow model.
+\notes{In this course there are two reasons for looking at the shallow model.
 Firstly, it is easier to introduce the concepts of regularisation in the linear model regime.
-Secondly, the matrix forms we see, e.g. expressions like $\basisMatrix^\top \basisMatrix$, appear in both models.}
+Secondly, the matrix forms we see, e.g., expressions like $\basisMatrix^\top \basisMatrix$, appear in both models.}

 \notes{For deep learning, we can no longer optimize the parameters of the model through solving a linear system[^quadratic].
 Instead, we need to turn to non-linear optimization algorithms.
-For deep learning, that's typically stochastic gradient descient.
+For deep learning, that's typically stochastic gradient descent.

 [^quadratic]: Apart from the last layer of parmeters in models with quadratic loss functions.}

-\notes{While it's possible to compute the Hessian in a neural network, @Bishop-exact92, we also find that it varies across the parameter space, and will not normally be positive definite.
+\notes{While it's possible to compute the Hessian in a neural network, @Bishop-exact92, we also find that it varies across the parameter space and will not normally be positive definite.
 In practice, the number of parameters is normally so large that storing the Hessian is impossible (it has quadratic cost in the number of weights/parameters) due to memory constraints.}

 \notes{This means that while the theory of minima in optimization is well understood, empirical experiments with large neural networks are hard and the lessons of small models do not all translate to the very large systems.}

-\notes{We can stay within the framework of linear models, but take a step closer to neural network models by introducing functions that are non-linear in the inputs, $\inputVector$, known as *basis functions*.}
+\notes{We can stay within the framework of linear models but take a step closer to neural network models by introducing functions that are non-linear in the inputs, $\inputVector$, known as *basis functions*.}

 \subsection{Basis Function Models}